Photography and Videography Services in Washington, DC

 What Platforms are growing?

 TechCrunch recently reported that YouTube now has 1.9 billion active users per month, with those users consuming 180 million hours of media each day.
 In another article, TechCrunch outlined that Instagram has seen 1 billion active users per month, with approximately 500 million active users per day.
 Wired Magazine stated that this equates to roughly 4.2 billion likes per day.
 According to OmniCore, Instagram sees more than 100 million photos and videos posted each day, with more than 50 billion photos posted to date.
 Moreover, SproutSocial found that videos see 21% more engagement than still images on Instagram.

 Users are subscribing to see content that’s high quality, engaging, and thoughtfully crafted.
 The introduction and continued improvement of camera technology has lowered the bar of entry, but professional knowledge still out performs mediocre content.

-Check out some of the things we’ve been working on
+Check out some of the things I’ve been working on

 Showing off the behind the scenes